ethereum/solidity-underhanded-contest/README.md

 # solidity-underhanded-contest

-Website for the Solidity Underhanded Contest 2020
+Website and resourcses for the Underhanded Solidity Contest.